awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 <a href="https://groups.google.com/forum/#!topic/golang-nuts/-pqkICuokio">This thread</a> discusses the same problem, without finding a nice solution - because there isn't any - the type system is just not expressive enough.

-#### Flow distruption
+#### Flow disruption

-Perhaps the most elusive, but rather destructive aspect of the lack of generics in Go is how the language forces the user to go into uninteresting details while expressing ideas, distrupting the programmer's flow.
+Perhaps the most elusive, but rather destructive aspect of the lack of generics in Go is how the language forces the user to go into uninteresting details while expressing ideas, disrupting the programmer's flow.
 We don't have to venture far to see examples of this - we can stay at the topic of list operations, as we did in the previous example.

 ##### Standard list operations